the-maty/owncast-scripts/README.md

 This repository contains scripts to conveniently start and stop the Owncast server on macOS and Linux platforms.

 ## What does it do?

-This script is designed to manage and configure an Owncast server, which is a self-hosted live video and web chat server for use with existing popular broadcasting software.
-Here's a summary of what the script does:
+script is used to manage an Owncast server, ensuring that it is properly configured with the correct IP address and network interface, and that it is not already running before starting it.
+It also provides options to stop a running Owncast server and to change the IP address in a remote VPS configuration.

 1. It starts by defining some ANSI color codes for console output.